couchbase/cbgt/IDEAS.md

 Full-text queries should be consistent even as data source (Couchbase Server) nodes are added and removed in a clean rebalance.

-# CR2 - Consistent queries under cbft topology change.
+# CR2 - Consistent queries under cbgt topology change.

-Full-text queries should be consistent even as cbft nodes are added and removed in a clean takeover fashion.
+Full-text queries should be consistent even as cbgt nodes are added and removed in a clean takeover fashion.

 Implementation sketch: perhaps don't blow away the index on the old